nrfconnect/Asset-Tracker-Template/docs/common/tooling_troubleshooting.md

 ## Debugging Tools

-## Low Power Profiling
+### Low Power Profiling

-To get a rough estimate of the power consumption of the device and what you should expect depending on your network configuration and data transmission you can use the [Online Power Profiler for LTE](https://devzone.nordicsemi.com/power/w/opp/3/online-power-profiler-for-lte).
+To get a rough estimate of the power consumption of the device and what you should expect depending on your network configuration and data transmission, you can use the [Online Power Profiler for LTE](https://devzone.nordicsemi.com/power/w/opp/3/online-power-profiler-for-lte).

-For exact measurement its recommended to use a Power Analyzer or the [PPK: Power Profiler Kit 2](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2)
+For exact measurements, it's recommended to use a Power Analyzer or the [PPK: Power Profiler Kit 2](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2).

 For detailed guidance on how the PPK can be used to profile and measure power, see:

 - [Power Profiler Kit User Guide](https://docs.nordicsemi.com/bundle/ug_ppk2/page/UG/ppk/PPK_user_guide_Intro.html)

-## GDB Debugging
+### GDB Debugging

 Debug the template using GDB via west commands: